The light turned yellow and the boy slowed down.

 In the battle to arm teenagers with the ability to defeat negative peer pressures, parents and educators have an unlikely ally – the developing teenage brain.

 According to the study “Entering Adolescence: Resistance to Peer Influence, Risky Behavior, and Neural Changes in Emotion Reactivity,” published in the journal Neuron, researchers have discovered that regions in the teenage brain actually grow during adolescence to heighten resistance to risky behaviors.
-The study employed functional magnetic resonance imaging (fMRI) (for more info, see Neuroimaging) to look at developmental changes in the brains of 24 girls and 14 boys.
+The study employed functional magnetic resonance imaging (fMRI) to look at developmental changes in the brains of 24 girls and 14 boys.
 Researchers examined the groups at ages 10 and 13 to look at changes in the brain that occur as teens age.

 Adolescents want to explore new activities, become more independent, and spend more time with friends, making the brain's development of peer resistance important for kids to fight negative influences.
 But even at ages 10 and 13, the adolescent brain begins to develop methods of resisting these negative influences.